Frequently Asked Questions

 Do I receive a fee, commission, or referral payment?

-No. Under section 134(1)(a) of the Residential Tenancies Act (Ontario), operators cannot receive any fee, commission, or compensation tied to a tenant's purchase of Padder.
+No. Operators cannot receive any fee, commission, or compensation tied to a tenant's purchase of Padder.
+Padder is paid for entirely by the tenant.

 Who collects the premium?